Hampshire knock Notts out of T20 Blast

 The Outlaws have been the dominant force in English domestic T20 cricket in recent years, lifting the trophy in 2017 and 2020 and also reaching Finals Day in 2016 and 2019.

-And Hampshire went into the game without all-rounder Colin de Grandhomme, who is preparing for New Zealand's T20 series in Bangladesh.
+And Hampshire - who previously won quarter-finals at Trent Bridge in 2012 and 2014 - went into the game without all-rounder Colin de Grandhomme, who is preparing for New Zealand's T20 series in Bangladesh.

 Early wickets put Notts on top